 Treatment and prognosis

 Ideally, the presence of thrombosis is identified early and thrombolysis/thrombectomy performed to re-establish flow.
 This may avoid a possible long-term complication of portal hypertension, although portal vein thrombus often develops in a pre-existing setting of portal hypertension.
-The Principles of management 3:
+The principles of management include3,15:

 - systemic anticoagulation

 Even with treatment, half of affected patients go on to chronic occlusion 3.
 Surgical shunt formation may be useful for a patient with portal hypertension.

 The most important differential is to distinguish bland thrombus from tumor thrombus.
-Tumor thrombus is a contraindication to liver transplantation and is accorded a special LI-RADS status, LR5V (see: LI-RADS classification).
+Tumor thrombus is a contraindication to liver transplantation and is accorded a special LI-RADS status, LR-TIV (see: LI-RADS classification).

 Porta hepatis masses (e.g. lymph nodes, cholangiocarcinomas) may compress the portal vein and may be confused for portal vein thrombus.
 They may, of course, co-exist with portal vein thrombosis.

 Acute thrombosis, which is high attenuation on non-contrast CT, should be distinguished from other hyperattenuating masses in the region 4: